These job interview tips deal with some of the most important issues that applicants need to get right during an interview.

 Research conducted by Cedarville University found that 92% of responding employers ranked honesty and integrity as one of the top two characteristics they sort when employing new personnel.

 Notwithstanding what is written above about your best skills, the importance of good old-fashioned character traits like honesty, integrity, loyalty, and humility should never be underestimated.

-Other than your ability to do the job, employers desperately want someone who’s going to get along with people and probably add something to the interrelationship side of the organization, an aspect of most organizations that can always do with some improvement.
+Other than your ability to do the job, employers desperately want someone who’s going to get along with people and probably add something to the culture of the organization, something most organizations that can improvement in.

 Dale Carnegie’s How to Win Friends and Influence People is a timeless classic and well worth the read when it comes to learning how to be liked within an organization.